quantum-tinkerer/MeanFi/DESIGN.md

 not automatically physical real-space correlations.

 `h_int` retains the existing density-density dictionary format.
-Alternatively, `BilinearInteraction(terms)` holds `BilinearTerm(g, A, B)` terms for `g : (c† A c)(c† B c) :`, with real g and Hermitian operators in the full orbital space.
-Embedding operators selects any orbital subset; no rank-four interaction tensor or separate continuum SCF engine is needed.
-These local, normal-state terms use the onsite density rho and the Wick functional
+Alternatively, `BilinearInteraction(terms)` holds `BilinearTerm(g, A, B, displacement=R)` for `g sum_x : (c_x† A c_x)(c_{x+R}† B c_{x+R}) :`.
+Operators are Hermitian in the
+full orbital space; g is real.
+An omitted displacement is onsite in the model's dimension.
+Displacements are integer tuples matching the Hamiltonian dimension.
+Each term is counted once; the contractions generate both correction directions.
+The representation covers two onsite bilinears separated by a finite displacement, not arbitrary products of bond bilinears involving four distinct cells.

+With `rho_R,ij = <c_{x+R,j}† c_{x,i}>` and
+`kappa_R,ij = <c_{x+R,j} c_{x,i}>`, each term's Wick energy per cell is

-`E_int = sum g [Tr(A rho) Tr(B rho) - Tr(A rho B rho)]`,
+`g [Tr(A rho_0) Tr(B rho_0) - Tr(A rho_R B rho_-R)

-`Sigma = sum g [Tr(B rho) A + Tr(A rho) B - A rho B - B rho A]`.
+    + Tr(kappa_R† A kappa_R B^T)]`.

+The normal correction adds Hartree terms at zero displacement, `-g A rho_R B` at R and `-g B rho_-R A` at -R. The pairing correction adds `g A kappa_R B^T` at R and `g B kappa_-R A^T` at -R. Contributions add when R=0.
+These formulas preserve `Sigma_R = Sigma_-R†` and `Delta_R = -Delta_-R^T`.
 There is no implicit factor of one half in g.
-Both energies and EDIIS curvature reuse `E_int = Tr(Sigma rho) / 2`, divided by the orbital count for reported energies.
-Reference subtraction applies before this same map.
-Required density entries are the orbital blocks touched by each nonzero term, reduced by existing Hermiticity and spatial constraints.
-Callable Hamiltonians and bilinear terms currently support normal states only; dense diagonalization works with both FermiSimplex at zero temperature and UniformGrid at positive temperature.
+Energy and EDIIS curvature reuse one half of the normal-plus-pairing correction contraction, divided by the orbital count.
+Reference subtraction applies before this same linear map.
+Required normal and anomalous entries follow the supports of A and B at zero and +/-R and use existing Hermiticity, pairing antisymmetry and spatial constraints.

+Callable BdG assembly uses `diag(h(k), -h(-k mod 2 pi)^T)`, with Fourier mean-field
+corrections added in the same BZ convention.
+No implicit physical momentum map is introduced.
+For transformed continuum domains, a wrapper must intertwine this BZ inversion with physical momentum reversal; the radial disk wrapper above does not and remains a normal-state example.
+BZ displacement blocks have their existing computational Fourier meaning on wrapped domains.

+BdG calculations use UniformGrid: positive temperature for fixed filling and SCF, or prescribed grids at fixed mu at zero temperature.
+FermiSimplex remains normal and zero-temperature only.
+Callable BdG filling roots use the Hamiltonian norm at the origin as an initial bracket scale and expand by charge evaluations as needed;
+this scale is not asserted to bound the continuous spectrum.

 The normal density is `rho_ij = <c_j† c_i>`; observables contract as `Tr(O rho)`.
 In electron-first BdG form, the upper-right density block is